 How To File A Lawsuit In Georgia

-An instructional booklet that will show you how to sue someone and properly allege your claims by writing, filing, and serving a civil summons and complaint in Georgia Superior or State Court (Georgia's primary civil courts).
+An instructional booklet that will show you how to sue someone and properly allege your claims by writing, filing, and serving a civil complaint in Georgia Superior or State Court (Georgia's primary civil courts).
 This booklet and accompanying forms have been specifically designed for use in Georgia.
 It includes:

 - Extra pleading pages in case you need more space when using the hand-fill forms.